 He served on the advisory board of a Florida-based company that was shut down by regulars in 2017 for “bilking millions of dollars” from its consumers and threatening legal action against those who complained.

 Since 2014, Whitaker has served as the head of the Foundation for Accountability and Civic Trust, a self-described watchdog that seems to exist primarily to give him a byline on television.
-Slate has more on this group.
+Slate has more on this organization.

 Whitaker has repeatedly taken Mueller to task, arguing in one op-ed for CNN that the special counsel crossed a red line when he started to look into the finances of the president and his family.